 This UK-based blog is written by Gavin Giavanonni, the lead researcher and MS specialist at the Neuroimmunology Group at Barts and The London.
-He's got some sidekick researchers who regularly chime in as well, all of whom effortless dissect into English the latest cutting edge research on our fickle disease. + Their honesty and straightforward approach is refreshing in a world of exaggeration.
+He's got some sidekick researchers who regularly chime in as well, all of whom effortless dissect into English the latest cutting edge research on our fickle disease.
+Plus I've contributed a post, so there's also that. + Their honesty and straightforward approach is refreshing in a world of exaggeration.
 When other researchers discover a "cure" in mice, they break it down and make sense of it all (and sometimes break it apart). - I had to make a separate folder on my e-mail account because I can't bear to delete one blog post as they are so dang interesting.

 Wheelchair Kamikaze (www.wheelchairkamikaze.com) Marc Stecker was diagnosed with PPMS in 2003 and has turned his vice of being in a wheelchair into a powerful tool for reaching out to others with this disease.
 A talented writer.
 And photographer.
 And videographer. + Insightful, heart-felt, and always thought-provoking posts.
 Not for newbies, but comforting for those who have been fighting this disease for years. - Marc's blogs can be pretty heavy at times.
 I could do with fewer rants on Big Pharma and backings of speculative research, but lately he's dialed it back.
 Maybe he read this?